 1. Loretta and Oliver Lynn

-The Queen of Country’s famous tumultuous relationship with the man she referred to as “Mooney” or sometimes “Doo” was immortalized in the Sissy Spacek film The Coal Miner’s Daughter.
+Long before Carrie Underwood was gracing the airwaves, Loretta Lynn was shattering glass ceilings, everywhere but her marriage it would seem.
+The Queen of Country’s famously tumultuous relationship with the man she referred to as “Mooney” or sometimes “Doo” was immortalized in the Sissy Spacek film The Coal Miner’s Daughter.
 The couple wed in January of 1948, when young Loretta was merely 14.
 By November of that same year their first child was born.
 It’s not hard to see why the brunette beauty was inspired to write her controversial hit “The Pill”, when five more children followed the birth of her eldest daughter.

 The Lynns were married until death they did part, when Mooney passed away in 1996 from complications due to diabetes.
 She spoke to Jim Patterson of the Associated Press in October of 2000 and told him how she had taken care of Mooney until his death, “I did take him two weeks before he died and got glasses and hearing aids and a leg,” Lynn said of her ailing husband, “He never put them on.
 I should have known (he was dying).
 I guess this is something you don’t want to know.
 You just don’t want to know, and you don’t give in to it.”